BestTimesToVisit.com Logo

 nature

-Sink your toes into the powdery white sand of Shoal Bay East, consistently ranked among the world's best beaches.
+Sink your toes into the powdery white sands of Shoal Bay East, consistently ranked among the world's best beaches.
 As the sun dips below the horizon, painting the sky in fiery hues, enjoy a rum punch from a beachside bar like Gwen's Reggae Grill, listening to the gentle lapping of waves.
+For an extra special treat, visit during a full moon for a truly magical, illuminated evening.

 Best time: December-April